There have been at least 20 incidents involving threats and weapons at schools since the Florida shooting

 Gilchrist County, Florida

-After receiving a threatening email Thursday night, the Gilchrist County School District decided to close Friday.
+After receiving a threatening email the night of Feb.
+15, the Gilchrist County School District decided to close Feb.
+16.

 School officials said in a post on Facebook that they could not confirm the legitimacy of the threat.